Louisville vs. Georgia Tech Predictions & Picks – September 1

 - Against the spread, as underdogs of 7.5 points or more, Georgia Tech went 4-3 last year.

-- Last season, four Yellow Jackets games went over the point total.
+- Last year, four Yellow Jackets games went over the point total.

-- The average total points scored in Georgia Tech games last year (49.5) is 2.8 points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.